-You’ll need a guide to tour the official state rooms, which takes about an hour and a half, but you can explore the rest of the complex at your leisure.
-Modernist design fans, you’ll be in heaven: The rooms are a time capsule of 1970s style broken up by touches of traditional Asian artistry here and there.
+You’ll need a guide to tour the state rooms, which takes about an hour and a half, but you can explore the rest of the complex at your leisure.
+Modernist design fans will be in heaven: The rooms are a time capsule of 1970s style broken up by touches of traditional Asian artistry here and there.
 Red-carpeted stairways at the heart of the vast structure lead to meeting rooms, reception rooms, banquet halls, the president’s private quarters and more, including a mod movie theater and a game room with a deliciously retro vibe.
 For kids, the most intriguing section will likely be the war command center in the basement, its bulky telecom equipment and military maps still intact.

 TIP: A video of the palace’s history plays on a loop in the war rooms, concluding with the Vietnamese national anthem.
 Those who watch it are expected to stand up during the anthem to signal respect.

 If the Reunification Palace symbolizes Vietnam’s march toward the future, Thien Hau Pagoda is a lovely window into the past.
 It was constructed in the 18th century by Vietnam’s Chinese community to honor a goddess of the sea, largely using materials imported from China, and it is stunning outside and in, from the elaborate porcelain figurines on the facade to the interior courtyard dotted with incense burners.
 Large coils of incense hang from the ceilings; visitors can purchase one, write their name on a slip of paper to attach to the coil, and set it aflame in hopes that the smoke drifting upward will carry that person’s prayers to the deity.